 (ii) a company or other entity, including a governmental entity, that is owned or controlled by citizens of or is directly controlled by the government of China, Iran, North Korea, Russia, or a designated country; or

-(C) The IE or Property Owner, or a wholly owned subsidiary, majority-owned subsidiary, parent company, or affiliate of the IE or Property Owner is headquartered in China, Iran, North Korea, Russia, or a designated country.
+(C) The IE or Property Owner, or a wholly owned subsidiary, majority-owned subsidiary, parent company, or Affiliate of the IE or Property Owner is headquartered in China, Iran, North Korea, Russia, or a designated country.

+If you checked the box for “ONE OR MORE of the following statements in paragraphs (A) - (C) are TRUE” solely because a wholly-owned subsidiary, majority-owned subsidiary, or Affiliate meets any of the citizenship or headquarters criteria listed above, then please answer question 2 below.

+2. With respect to the subsidiary or Affiliate at issue, check the one box that applies [do not check both boxes]:

+The subsidiary or Affiliate will NOT have direct or remote access to or control of the project, the real property utilized by the project, Resource Integration and Ongoing Operations (RIOO), the Market Information System (MIS), other ERCOT systems, or any confidential data from such systems.

+The subsidiary or Affiliate will have direct or remote access to or control of the project, the real property utilized by the project, RIOO, the MIS, other ERCOT systems, or any confidential data from such systems.

 By signing below, I certify that I am an officer, executive, or authorized employee with authority to bind the IE listed above, that I am authorized to execute and submit this attestation on behalf of each IE listed above, and that the statements contained herein are true and correct.

 _____________________________________________